propicgram/dong_campus/README.md

+Dong Campus is an unofficial information platform for Dong Seoul University, developed as a student project.
+All information provided in this app is for reference purposes only.
+Dong Campus is not responsible for any issues arising from inaccurate information.

 # Privacy Policy & License Attribution

 Welcome to "dong_campus"!

-This Privacy Policy describes how "dong_campus" ("we," "our," or "us") collects, uses, shares, and protects your personal information.
+This Privacy Policy describes how dong_campus ("we," "our," or "us") collects, uses, shares, and protects your personal information.
 By using our app, you consent to the practices described in this policy.

 ## Information We Collect